This topic consists of the following sections:

-Yes, Phoenix supports data deduplication on NTFS and ReFS, however, it does not support back up of the extended attributes, such as encryption and compression.
+Yes, Druva supports data deduplication on NTFS and ReFS, however, it does not support back up of the extended attributes, such as encryption and compression.

 ►What file types, by default, Druva support for the File server?

-Phoenix provides support for several file types, out-of-the-box.
-To see the full list of files that Phoenix backs up, see Default file types for backup.
+Druva provides support for several file types, out-of-the-box.
+To see the full list of files that Druva backs up, see Default file types for backup.

 ►How do I configure my File servers for backup?